Day 1 UK - Bangkok

 Day 7 Lampang - Chiang Mai

-After breakfast this morning, we'll head to Wat Phrathat Lampang Luang - an incredible example of Lanna-Buddhist architecture, comprised of an ancient fortress wall guarding the central chedi.
+Breakfast at hotel.
+Spend this half day morning visit Wat Phrathat Lampang Luang - an incredible of example of Lanna-Buddhist architecture, comprised of an ancient fortress wall guarding the central chedi.
 Then visit to Wat Phra Kaew Don Tao, a temple built on the site of an 8th century fortification that once guarded the routes to Lampang.
 This temple is one of the few places known to have enshrined the Emerald Buddha - one of the most sacred images of the Thai Kingdom.
-Continue to visit Ban Sao-Nak - a teak-wood house in a combination of northern Thai and Burmese architectural styles, which is distinctive and individual with its 116 teak pillars.
-Lunch will be at a local restaurant.
+Continue to visit Ban Sao-Nak is a teak wood house in a combination of northern Thai and Burmese architectural styles which is distinctive and individual with its 116 teak pillars.
+Lunch at a local restaurant.

 Day 8 Chiang Mai

 Chiang Mai was once the capital city of the Lanna Kingdom, which covered much of northern Thailand in the late 13th century.
 Today we'll visit a local family to learn about Lanna traditions which live on to this very day.
 The family will be happy to tell you all about local architecture, handicrafts and food, and after we've explored the traditional houses and gardens we'll enjoy a meal cooked over a fire.

 This afternoon we'll take the winding road up to the sacred temple of Doi Suthep.
 Considered to be the most important temple in Chiang Mai, it sits on a hilltop overlooking the city.
 En route we'll stop at Wat Palat, a peaceful temple tucked away in the jungle and surrounded by hills, forest paths, shrines and a tumbling waterfall.
 When we reach Doi Suthep there will be plenty of time to explore this intriguing site and we'll get an insight into the importance of religion in Thai society at a private monk blessing ceremony.